githwxi/ATS-Xanadu/docgen/SYNTAX/ATS3-ConcreteSyntax.md

 ### Chars

-A char-value in Xanadu can essentially be written in the same way as in C. Please find some examples of char-values as follows:
+A char-value in ATS3 can essentially be written in the same way as in C. Please find some examples of char-values as follows: